Belle-et-Houllefort

 Belle-et-Houllefort ([bɛl e ulfɔʁ]; Belle-Hollevoorde) is a commune in the Pas-de-Calais department in the Hauts-de-France region in northern France.

 Geography

 A farming and quarrying commune, some 8 mi northeast of Boulogne, at the junction of the N42, D233 and the D238 roads and by the banks of the river Wimereux.

 Population

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station at Belle-et-Houllefort on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.